 Procedure for Requesting Second Language Differential: Departments should include a request for second language differential in the requisition for a new or vacant position.
-Departments must submit a memorandum to the Director of Human Resources to initiate a request for second language differential when there is an incumbent.
+Departments must submit a memorandum to the Chief People Officer to initiate a request for second language differential when there is an incumbent.
 The memorandum must be accompanied by a justification which states in detail the duties, responsibilities, and reasons for the second language differential requirement.
-All requests must be reviewed and approved by the Director of Human Resources.
+All requests must be reviewed and approved by the Chief People Officer.

 Method of Assessment: The Employment Services Division will determine the method of assessing the employee or applicant's proficiency.
 Departments are responsible for paying for testing.
 Compensation: Certified full-time employees who have passed the assessment are eligible to receive a differential of fifty-eight dollars (\$58.00) per week.
-Payment will end for leaves of absences or upon entering the long term disability waiting period.
+Payment will end for leaves of absences, including relieved of duty status, or extended paid administrative leave absences or upon entering the long term disability waiting period.
 If an employee who is receiving a second language differential moves to a position that does not require the skill to communicate in a second language, or their position ceases to require the use of the skills, the second language differential pay will terminate.